-Every undergraduate student is assigned an academic advisor who provides ongoing support and helps ensure academic success and timely graduation.
-The relationship between advisor and advisee is one of shared responsibility.
+Every undergraduate student is assigned an academic advisor to provide ongoing support and helps ensure academic success and timely graduation.
+The relationship between a student and his or her academic advisor is one of shared responsibility.
 While students are ultimately responsible for the choices they make in college, the University realizes that in order to make informed decisions, students need the mentoring and advice of academic advisors and others in the University community.

 First Year Advising: <30 Credit Hours Completed

 All incoming students who enter UNO having earned between 0 – 29 credit hours are assigned a First Year Academic Advisor (FYA).